ibm-cloud-docs/apps/secapps.md

 You can apply a security protocol to provide communication privacy for your application to prevent eavesdropping, tampering, and message forgery.

-For every organization in {{site.data.keyword.Bluemix_notm}} with an account owner who has a Pay as you Go or Subscription plan in place, you’re allowed four certificate uploads.
-For every organization with an account owner who has a free trial account, you must upgrade your account to upload a certificate.
+If your account owner has a free trial account, you must upgrade your account to upload a certificate.

 Before you can upload certificates, you must create a certificate signing request.

-When you use a custom domain, to serve the SSL certificate, use the following region endpoints to provide the URL route that is allocated to your organization in {{site.data.keyword.Bluemix_notm}}:
+When you use a custom domain to serve the SSL certificate, use the following region endpoints to provide the URL route for your organization in {{site.data.keyword.Bluemix_notm}}:

 * US-South: secure.us-south.bluemix.net
 * US-East: secure.us-east.bluemix.net
 * EU-DE: secure.eu-de.bluemix.net
 * EU-GB: secure.eu-gb.bluemix.net
 * AU-SYD: secure.au-syd.bluemix.net

 To upload a certificate for your application: